BrenPatF/Sandbox/README.md

 The framework consists of 3 tables, 6 object types and 3 PL/SQL packages that support the writing of messages to log tables, along with various optional data items that may be specified as parameters or read at runtime via system calls.

 The framework is designed to be as simple as possible to use in default mode, while allowing for a high degree of configuration.
-A client program first constructs a log pointing to a configuration key, then writes lines to the log conditionally depending on the line minimum put level being at least equal to the configuration put level.
-By creating new versions of the keyed configuration the amount and type of information printed can be varied without code changes to support production debugging and analysis.
+A client program first constructs a log pointing to a configuration key, then puts lines to the log conditionally depending on the line minimum put level being at least equal to the configuration put level.
+By creating new versions of the keyed configuration the amount and type of information put can be varied without code changes to support production debugging and analysis.

 Multiple logs can be processed simultaneously within and across sessions without interference.

-In order to maximise performance, writes are buffered, and only the log header uses an Oracle sequence for its unique identifier, with lines being numbered sequentially in PL/SQL.
+In order to maximise performance, puts are buffered, and only the log header uses an Oracle sequence for its unique identifier, with lines being numbered sequentially in PL/SQL.

 ## Usage (extract from main_col_group.sql)
 ```sql